Target Zero

 The embodied carbon impact of the five buildings and the alternative structural options considered was measured using the life-cycle assessment (LCA) model CLEAR.

-CLEAR is based on the LCA standards BS EN ISO 14040[2] and 14044[3] and was developed by Tata Steel using the GaBi 4 software platform.
+CLEAR is based on the LCA standards BS EN ISO 14040[2] and 14044[3] and was developed by Tata Steel using the GaBi 4 software platform (now Sphera).

 The scope of the embodied carbon assessment performed using the CLEAR model is shown.